 If your doctor has missed a sepsis diagnosis, you may be left with long-term health problems.
-Our specialist lawyer team at Express Solicitors is here to help you claim compensation.
+Our specialist lawyer team at Express Solicitors are here to help you claim compensation.

-The most important things to remember when taking legal action for septicaemia claims are:
+The most important things to remember when claiming compensation for sepsis are:

 - Sepsis can occur if symptoms are ignored by doctors

 - You need to be able to prove that your doctor or hospital was responsible

 - You can claim on a No Win, No Fee basis

 - You generally have three years to make a claim